-The results show that of the 7 monitoring points and 4 control points examined for this study, only 2 (Castleisland and Galway Mutton) wastewater treatment plants/ agglomerations were compliant with Emission Limit Values in 2014.
-Reasons for non-compliance were regularly attributable to exceedances in permitted ELV's of ammonia and other substances.
+The results show that of the 7 monitoring points and 4 control points examined for this study, 5 (Castleisland, Ballybofey, Bantry, Cahersiveen and Galway Mutton Island) wastewater treatment plants/ agglomerations were compliant with Emission Limit Values in 2015, this shows that there has been an improvement from 2014 which recorded only 2 plants (Castleisland and Ballybofey) complying with the Emission Value Limit.
+(Reasons for non-compliance were regularly attributable to exceedances in permitted ELV's of ammonia and other substances.
 Non-compliance with ELV's at wastewater treatment plants could suggest that the facilities are serving over-populated catchment areas.
+Population numbers from 2014 to 2015 stayed generally the same, which did not seem to cause any more significant issues with compliance to the ELV.
 Increased visitor numbers to the monitoring points and control sites along the Wild Atlantic Way during the summer months could be putting pressure on these wastewater treatment facilities, resulting in breaches in annual ELV's.
-Future monitoring is required.

-5 of the named facilities received complaints during the year 2014, and 5 of the sites reported incidents to the EPA.
+4 of the named facilities received complaints during the year 2015, and 9 of the sites reported incidents to the EPA.

-2 of the 11 wastewater treatment plants/agglomerations examined for this study had improvements or upgrades made to the facilities during the year 2014.
+1 of the 11 wastewater treatment plants/agglomerations examined for this study had improvements or upgrades made to the facilities during the year 2015.

-Figure 2.1 Compliance with ELV's at Monitoring and Control Points 2014
+Figure 2.1 Compliance with ELV's at Monitoring and Control Points 2015

-Figure 2.2 Population Equivalent at Monitoring and Control Points 2014
+Figure 2.2 Population Equivalent at Monitoring and Control Points 2015